nckuasrlab/QOPS/qviz-gui/README.md

 + `svg_qasm.py`: draw svg with qasm file and profile data.
 + `svg_mouse.py`: read svg file and add to QT, also connect with mouse click action.
 + `text_track.py`: processing and mapping qasm and cpp source file for hyperlink + utilization.

+## Citation

+Yu-Hui Wu, Po-Hsuan Huang, Chia-Heng Tu and Shih-Hao Hung.
+2024.
+Illuminating Quantum Profile-Guided Optimization via Interactive Source-Level Mapping Visualizations.
+The 29th Workshop on Compiler Techniques and System Software for High-Performance and Embedded in Computing (CTHPC 2024), Taipei, Taiwan, May 30-31, 2024.